pedrodatteri/pedrodatteri/README.md

 - 👋 Hi, I’m @pedrodatteri
-- 👀 I’m interested in many different technologies, but UX/UI designing is at the very top ATM!
+- 👀 I’m interested in many different technologies
-- 🌱 I’m currently learning JavaScript and NodeJS.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on projects in need of a good designing!
+- 💞️ I’m looking to collaborate on projects that some rookies help each other!
 - 📫 reach me out on: www.linkedin.com/in/pedrodatteri

 <!---